-For the full build-out of all our planned facilities, the CapEx and OpEx needs, until self-sustainability and profitability, are \$8.5MM.
+For the full build-out of all our planned facilities, the CapEx and OpEx needs, until self-sustainability and profitability, are \$5,844,000.
+CP is currently in negotiations with several investors as non-equity financing in the form of buy/leaseback real estate transactions.
+These will be implemented upon receipt of the State licenses.